New York Gallbladder Surgery Malpractice Attorneys

 Gallbladder surgery is a fairly routine procedure and mistakes are rare.
 However, it is not altogether uncommon for surgeons to make mistakes during surgery.
 This can have serious implications for patients, who may experience varying degrees of injury, as well as numerous complications.

 If you or someone you love suffered injuries as a result of a gallbladder surgery error, we can help.
-At Simonson Goodman Platzer PC, we have spent decades representing victims of medical malpractice in New York and New Jersey; our team of highly experienced and award-winning attorneys is ready to fight for you and your recovery.
+At Simonson Goodman Platzer PC, we have spent decades representing victims of medical malpractice in New York; our team of highly experienced and award-winning attorneys is ready to fight for you and your recovery.

 Injury to the ducts leaving the liver or to the common bile duct during surgery are preventable injuries that can be catastrophic.
 In order to protect patient safety, the surgeon’s primary goal should be avoiding bile duct injury.
 However, studies have shown that bile duct injuries commonly occur when surgeons misidentify ductal structures.